-Action Note 1 Fit a new O-ring (E) onto the motor flange, lubricate the o-ring with grease FM222.
-Shown in figure Location on page 200 .
+Action Note - Fit a new O-ring (E) onto the motor flange, lubricate the o-ring with grease FM222.
+Shown in figure Location on page 201 .

-2 Insert the new motor, do not tighten the screws.
-Fit the motor, making sure the motor pinion is promated to the gear wheel, do not use force or the pinion may get damaged.
-Refit the upper arm temporarily, to be used to feel the backlash.
-Push on the motor flange gently in direction A, at the same time as you feel for the backlash by moving the upper arm back and forward. arily, to be used to feel the backlash.
-4 Push on the motor flange gently in direction A, at the same time as you feel for the backlash by moving the upper arm back and > >> gently in direction A, at the same time as you feel for the backlash by moving the upper arm back and >DD xx0700000620 5 Ensure that the gear is kept absolutely still.
+Action Note 2 Insert the new motor, do not tighten the screws. !
+CAUTION Fit the motor, making sure the motor pinion is properly mated to the gear wheel, do not use force or the motor pinion may get damaged.
+3 Refit the upper arm temporarily, to be used to feel the backlash.
+4 Push on the motor flange gently in direction A, at the same time as you feel for the backlash by moving the upper arm back and forward.
+XX0700000620 5 Ensure that the gear is kept absolutely still.
 Apply loctite 243 and tighten the screws (C).
-Shown in figure Location on page 200 Tightening torque 9 Nm.
-6 Check through the upper oil level hole that gear wheel (B) is axially movable 7 Fill the gearbox with oil.
-Specified in section Grease specification on page e 263.
-8 Refit the gearbox unit 1-3 Described in section Replacement of gearbox unit page 192. it 1- 3 on
+Shown in figure Location on page 201 Tightening torque 9 Nm.
+6 Check through the upper oil level hole that gear wheel (B) is axially mov- able Shown in figure Refitting on page 203.
+7 Fill the gearbox with oil.
+Specified in section Grease specification on page 264 .
+8 Refit the gearbox unit 1-3 Described in section Replacement of gearbox unit 1-3 on page 193.
+9 Recalibrate the robot.
+See Calibration information on page 231.